vinayakkankanwadi/CarND-Vehicle-Detection/README.md

   - If you do more on accuracy you start to drop boxes
   - If you do more on speed you end having false positives.
 - Probably do better in presence of shadows
+- Boxes could be better transition form one frame to another.